Clinical calculator summary

 What To Do Next

-- Document the reason for impaired function and whether it is cancer-related, treatment-related, or potentially reversible.
+- Document contributors to impaired function and whether the limitation may be temporary or reversible.

 Limitations

-- Scores are observer-dependent and can vary by clinician, setting, symptom control, and timing.
+- A performance-status grade is observer-dependent and can vary by assessor, setting, symptom control, and timing.

 Validated Population